-Senator Faust-Goudeau brought her license-restoration bill back to life -- and gotten it through the Legislature, with overwhelming support -- and the Governor's signature.
+Senator Faust-Goudeau brought her license-restoration bill back to life -- and got it through the Legislature, with overwhelming support -- and the Governor's signature.
 It takes effect July 1.

 The bill addresses the revolving-door problem of people who, for lack of resources, are unable to pay their traffic fines on time, and -- as a result -- their licenses are suspended.
 This keeps them from getting to work, to earn the money, to pay their fines -- essentially trapping them forever, unable to drive, unable to get to work, and plummeting deeper into hardship, and hopelessness.